From GoMo to Tesco Mobile, there's plenty of great value to be had with these SIM-only deals that are available for sign up right now.

 5. Tesco Mobile - €20 a month

-Tesco Mobile's fair usage policy for data is capped at 100GB per month (previously 60GB).
-That being said, the average mobile user generally shouldn't use more than 15 to 20GB per month.
-However, if you're considering tethering your phone and using it as a hotspot, it might be a better idea to choose one of the other plans with a higher data allowance, as Tesco will charge you 1 cent per Mb for anything above your monthly limit.
+Tesco Mobile's fair usage policy for data is capped at 100GB per month.
+That being said, the average mobile user generally shouldn't use more than 25 to 30GB per month.
+But unlike most plans, Tesco says it will actually charge you if you go over your monthly limit: 1 cent per Mb.

 However, its fair usage policy for calls and texts should be more than enough with 10,000 any network texts and 10,000 any network minutes to landlines and mobiles and while roaming in the EU.

-For data roaming in the EU, you'll get 16.26GB per month.
+For data roaming in the EU, you'll get 21GB per month.

 As this SIM-only deal is a bit more 'pricey' compared to its rivals, if you’re looking to get value for money each month you’d need to be making good use of the international minutes available (with all the other plans you’d be paying out-of-bundle rates which can be costly).